-Fitbit began its journey with clip-on trackers, but its first wrist device, the Fitbit Flex, was a major turning point for the company.
-It led to several other wearables, but only now have we got a sequel, the aptly called Fitbit Flex 2.
+Fitbit began its fitness tracker journey with clip-on trackers like the Ultra and the One, but its first wrist device, the Fitbit Flex, was a major turning point for the company.
+It led to several other wearables including the Charge 2, Alta HR and its successor the Fitbit Flex 2.

 Fitbit Flex 2 v Fitbit Flex: Design

 The two Flex bands aren't that different in terms of their simple design.
 The original Flex has a tracker with LEDs that light up when tapped to show your goal progress.
 The tracker module can also be removed for cleaning or if you want to switch out bands.
 It's water resistant but not waterproof – so safe for showers and dishwashing but not swimming.

 Essential reading: Swimming with the Fitbit Flex 2 and the Apple Watch